consp1racy/android-support-preference/README.md

 ### Compatibility

 Version 1.x.x is compatible with support libraries from 23.2.0 to 27.0.2.

 Version 2.x.x requires at least support libraries 27.0.0.
+Version 2.x.x **IS NOT** compatible with AndroidX.
+Stay tuned for version 3.x.x!

 Keep the major version of all artifacts same.
 V2 is not compatible with V1.